 If you look at the email from FlamingoTransworld, you will find that the subject line is short as well as to the point.
 There are no unnecessary words that increase the word count.
 So the email with these subject line has a higher chance of making an impression on the recipient.

 Now compare the above subject line with that of Flamingo.
 You can see that the subject line is so lengthy that it has crossed the visual limit of the mail itself.
 So anyone looking at the email won’t understand what “Chance to make” or why are they missing out.

 Check out this subject line too.
 This email actually makes no sense as it doesn’t send any message other than telling us about world disability day.
 So the meaning is completely lost on the recipient as they will not understand why the sender has sent the email in the first place, so the chances that they will open the email will reduce.

 Invoking urgency or curiosity

-Now that you have optimized your target audience and the length of your subject line, making them open on your email is the next big challenge.
+Now that you have optimized your target audience and the length of your email subject lines, making them open in your email is the next big challenge.
 Most of the times, people either overlook an email or just postpone their decision about opening an email just because they want to wait for the “right time” to do so.